vonhatthanh2000/coinmaphiring-nestjs-login-service/README.md

 ## Environment

-For the environment, I store it in @environment folder for easier to test We have Email service, Oauth2 key of Google, github
+For the environment, I store it in @environment folder for easier to test We have Email service, Oauth2 key of Google, github and env for postgresdb.